Velocidex/velociraptor-docs/content/exchange/_index.md

 ---

 The artifact exchange is a place for sharing community contributed artifacts.
-Simply search before for an artifact that might address your need.
+Simply search below for an artifact that might address your need.
 If you wish to contribute to the exchange, please click the button to the right.